happyw1nd/ScoreLiDAR/README.md

 ## **Environment setup**

-Following commands are tested with python 3.8 and CUDA 11.1.
+The following commands are tested with Python 3.8 and CUDA 11.1.

 Install required packages: